-102 See Thomas S. Dee, Teachers, Race, and Student Achievement in A Randomized Experiment, 86 REV. OF ECON. & STAT.
+28 See Thomas S. Dee, Teachers, Race, and Student Achievement in A Randomized Experiment, 86 REV. OF ECON. & STAT.
 195-210 (February 2004); Thomas S. Dee, A Teacher Like Me: Does Race, Ethnicity, or Gender Matter?, 95 AMER.
 ECON.
 REV. 158-165 (May 2005).

 One other important social science study that merits attention deals not with the K-12 years but with the undergraduate college experience, so its relevance to elementary and secondary education can be questioned.
 Nonetheless, its results should be sobering to those who believe that racial balance is so beneficial that coercive policies to bring it about are justifiable.
-The distinguished team of Seymour Martin Lipset, Stanley Rothman, and Neil Nevitte surveyed a representative sample of American college students and faculty members in 1999.103 Excluding the historically black colleges and universities from the analysis because they had far too many black students to be considered "diverse," they found that the proportion of blacks in an institution's student body was negatively related to student satisfaction with their college experience overall, their estimate of the quality of the education they received, and their estimate respectively-but all were statistically significant.104 Furthermore, the study found, faculty assessment of both student skills and of student work effort were also negatively related to the proportion of African Americans in the student body.
+The distinguished team of Seymour Martin Lipset, Stanley Rothman, and Neil Nevitte surveyed a representative sample of American college students and faculty members in 1999.29 Excluding the historically black colleges and universities from the analysis because they had far too many black students to be considered "diverse," they found that the proportion of blacks in an institution's student body was negatively related to student satisfaction with their college experience overall, their estimate of the quality of the education they received, and their estimate of how hard their classmates worked.
+The correlations were not huge-.08, -.14, and -.09 respectively-but all were statistically significant.30 Furthermore, the study found, faculty assessment of both student skills and of student work effort were also negatively related to the proportion of African Americans in the student body.
 It would be foolish to place too much weight on a single study, of course, but the superb academic credentials of the authors suggest that its findings cannot be ignored.